-Contract amendments to contracts for audit services, AUP services, or non-audit services (1) may be submitted to the OSA regarding executed contracts.
+(1) Contract amendments to contracts for audit services, AUP services, or [non-audit] nonattest services [may] shall be submitted to the OSA regarding executed contracts.
 Contracts may not be amended after they expire.
 The contract should be amended prior to the additional work being performed or as soon as practicable thereafter.
-Any amendments to contracts shall be made on the contract amendment form available at www.saonm.org.
+Any amendments to contracts for audits, AUPs, or other attest or non-attest engagements shall be made on the contract amendment form available at www.saonm.org.
 The OSA's review of audit contracts and amendments does not include evaluation of compliance with the state procurement code or other applicable requirements.
 Although the parties may amend the delivery dates in a contract, audit report regulatory due dates cannot be modified by amendment.
 The OSA's review of audit contract amendments does not include evaluation of compliance with any state or local procurement laws or regulations; each agency is responsible for its own compliance with applicable procurement laws, regulations or policies.

-Contract amendments submitted for state auditor approval shall include a detailed (2) explanation of:
+(2) Contract amendments submitted for state auditor approval shall include a detailed explanation of:

-the work to be performed and the estimated hours and fees required for (a) completion of each separate professional service contemplated by the amendment; and how the work to be performed relates to the scope of work outlined in the (b)
+(a) the work to be performed and the estimated hours and fees required for completion of each separate professional service contemplated by the amendment; and

+(b) how the work to be performed relates to the scope of work outlined in the original contract.

-(3)Since annual financial audit contracts are fixed-price contracts, contract amendments for fee increases shall only be approved for extraordinary circumstances, reasons determined by the state auditor to be in the best interest of the state of New Mexico, or a significant change in the scope of an audit.
+(3) Since annual financial audit contracts are fixed-price contracts, contract amendments for fee increases shall only be approved for extraordinary circumstances, reasons determined by the state auditor to be in the best interest of the state of New Mexico, or a significant change in the scope of an audit.
 For example, if an audit contract did not include a federal single audit, a contract amendment shall be approved if a single audit is required.
 Other examples of significant changes in the scope of an audit include: the addition of a new program, function or individual fund that is material to the government-wide financial statements; the addition of a component unit; and the addition of special procedures required by this rule, a regulatory body or a local, state or federal grantor.
 Contract amendments shall not be approved to perform additional procedures to achieve an unmodified opinion.
-The state auditor shall also consider the auditor independence requirements of Subsection L of 2.2.2.8 NMAC when reviewing contract amendments for approval.
+The state auditor shall also consider the auditor independence requirements of Subsection L of 2.2.2.8

+NMAC when reviewing contract amendments for approval.
 Requests for contract amendments shall be submitted to the OSA with the signed contract amendment.
 The OSA shall review the requests and respond to the agency and the IPA within 30 calendar days of receipt.